arjun7579/api-dashboard/README.md

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_super_secret_jwt_key

-# Nodemailer setup (using a service like Ethereal for testing is recommended)
+# Nodemailer setup (using a service like Ethereal for testing)
 EMAIL_HOST=smtp.ethereal.email
 EMAIL_PORT=587
 EMAIL_USER=your_ethereal_user